yhpong/Supervised-Learning/README.md

   End With
 ```

 The cost function at every epoch can is pulled out and shown on the upper right figure.
-Note how the cost function continued to drop in the training set after about 600 epochs but stop dropping in the validation set.
+Note how the cost function continued to drop in the training set after about 600 epochs but stop improving in the validation set.
 This could be a sign of overfitting, which is why we want to have a validation set to make sure we know when to stop training.

 Now we are ready to test the model on the training set
 ```